-- Ground Score's engagement with part-time workers from encampments (more than 73 Ground Score workers were recruited in this way); - More positive interactions with people experiencing unsheltered homelessness; - Improved discernment between trash and personal belongings; - A more thorough approach to picking up micro trash; - Lower cost for the quality of service provided (one team at Cultivate Initiates costs about \$400,000, including some capital expenditures, and one Ground Score team costs about \$181,000).
+- Ground Score's engagement with part-time workers from encampments (more than 73 Ground Score workers were recruited in this way); - More positive interactions with people experiencing unsheltered homelessness; - Improved discernment between trash and personal belongings; - A more thorough approach to picking up micro trash; - Lower cost for the quality of service provided.
+For example, it cost \$400,000 for a pair of Cultivate Initiatives teams that together include two leads, two apprentices, a supervisor to help develop employment skills, and a portion of two admin personnel salaries; while one Ground Score team cost about \$181,000.